BA in Community Youth Work

 This 3-year level 7 degree course aims to develop community youth work leaders who have a high level of knowledge, skills, competence and confidence in a range of activities to enable you to work in a community youth work setting.

 The main aim of this course is to develop community youth work leaders who have a high level of knowledge, skills, competence and confidence in a range of activities to enable you to work in a community youth work setting.
+Furthermore it aims to develop skills that enables graduates' work with young people to be rights based.
 To develop skills, enable the work with young people to be rights based.

 - History and Development of Youth Work